Michael Carrick: Man Utd has to be 'challenging for title'

 "The trust level and respect level goes up between each other.
 You can't buy that experience."

-It's been a long way back from the highs of the Alex Ferguson era, but three of English football's four domestic cups currently reside in the Man United trophy cabinet.
+It's been a long way back from the highs of the Alex Ferguson era, but three of English football's four domestic cups reside in the Old Trafford trophy cabinet.

-First came the 2016 FA Cup, the departing Louis van Gaal's final farewell -- a watershed moment after three trophyless campaigns and for Carrick "a big point" in the development of the squad.
+First came the 2016 FA Cup, the departing Louis van Gaal's final farewell -- a watershed moment after three uncharacteristically barren campaigns and for Carrick "a big point" in the development of the squad.

-In came Jose Mourinho -- a man Carrick describes as both "quite laid back" and "intense" -- quickly followed by the Community Shield, the annual curtain-raiser dismissed by some but devoured by Carrick, "because that's something you don't want to let go."
+In came Jose Mourinho -- a man Carrick describes as both "quite laid back" and "intense" -- quickly followed by the Community Shield, the annual curtain-raiser dismissed by some but appreciated by six-time winner Carrick, "because that's something you don't want to let go."

 And then it was three, as the United players climbed the Wembley stairs once again, this time lifting the EFL Cup and breaking Liverpool's longstanding record to become English football's most successful club.